mathiasbynens/jquery-visibility/README.md

 });
 ```

-The plugin will detect if the Page Visibility API is natively supported in the browser or not, and expose this information as a boolean (`true`/`false`) in `$.support.pageVisibility`:
+The plugin will detect if the Page Visibility API is natively supported in the browser or not, and expose this information as a boolean (`true`/`false`) in `$.support.pageVisibility`.
+__Warning:__ `$.support` was marked deprecated in jQuery version 1.9, so it is likely to be removed in the future.

 ```js
 if ($.support.pageVisibility) {